 An event requiring registration

-Two sessions are offered:
+Two sessions are available:

-• Saturday, June 5 from 5 p.m. to 8 p.m.
+• Saturday June 5, from 5:00 p.m. to 8:00 p.m.

-• Sunday June 6 from 3:30 p.m. to 6:30 p.m .
+• Sunday June 6, from 3:30 p.m. to 6:30 p.m.

-MUSE "Take-Off"—what is it?
+MUSE "Take-Off": What is it?

-The MUSE project " Montpellier University of Excellence " brings together 16 institutions with a common goal: to establish a research-intensive thematic university in Montpellier that is internationally recognized for its impact in the fields of agriculture, the environment, and health, and which will become a strong academic partner for all members of the consortium.
+The MUSE project “ Montpellier University of Excellence brings together 16 institutions toward a shared goal: to establish in Montpellier a research-intensive, thematically focused university, internationally recognized for its impact in fields related to agriculture, the environment, and health, capable of becoming, for all members of the consortium, a close academic partner with which they will be strongly connected and of which they can be proud.

 Teachers at the heart of the project

-A reorganization project
+A reorganization plan

 But then, what is it? :